gardener/gardener/docs/deployment/image_vector.md

 ## Helm Chart Image Vector

-Some Gardener components might also deploy https://helm.sh/docs/helm/helm_package/ which are pulled from an OCI repository.
+Some Gardener components might also deploy [packaged Helm charts](https://helm.sh/docs/helm/helm_package/) which are pulled from an OCI repository.
 The concepts are the very same as for the container images.
 The only difference is that the environment variable for overwriting this chart image vector is called `IMAGEVECTOR_CHARTS_OVERWRITE`.